iosif86/gha-course/README.md

-# Important things
+# Important Instructions

-This is a demo repo.
+This is a demo repository for practicing Git & GitHub.